-There are many free resources available on the Internet that contain legal materials relevant to your action.
-There also are several fee-based Internet databases that lawyers and other legal professionals use to conduct their legal research.
-You are not required to conduct research using fee-based databases.
+If your facility provides Internet access, there are many free resources available on the Internet that contain legal materials relevant to your case.
+Some of the fee-based sites offer free trials.
 Below is a table of some Internet resources along with a brief description of what each site offers as of the publication date of this Handbook.
 The Court does not endorse any legal research website or database.